ac-guitar/dynamodb-csv-ui/README.md

 ## How it Works?

-- You need AWS DynamoDB and S3 services.
+- You need AWS DynamoDB and AWS S3 services.
 - Update the BackendService class with the credentials from the services above.
-- The application will search all the DynamoDB tables from the account provided, open a list with the tables.
+- The application will search all the DynamoDB tables from the account provided and open a UI containing a list with the DynamoDb tables.
 - The user choose the table and generates a CSV file.
-- The system then saves the CSV file on S3.
+- The system then saves the CSV file on AWS S3.